netdata/netdata/collectors/ebpf.plugin/README.md

 ### Disable thread

-It is also possible to stop any thread running using keywork `disable`, for exaample, to disable `cachestat` you can
+It is also possible to stop any thread running using the keyword `disable`.
+For example, to disable `cachestat` you can
 request:

 `http://localhost:19999/api/v1/function?function=ebpf_thread%20disable:cachestat`